 Anthony Quinones, a midlife transition coach, says you should avoid listing graduation dates on your resume and only include up to 15 years of past employment.
 "Employers can assume they know your approximate date of birth from your graduation date,” he points out.
 “If they believe you're over 40, many won't even consider you for an interview."

-Quantify Your Accomplishments.
-"It's essential to be able to position yourself as a solution to an organization's problems, as a resource to help them achieve their goals.
-Write down all the key skills and traits you have that qualify for the job you want, and then write out specific incidences and examples that prove you have these skills and traits.
-Use percentages, dollar amounts, and quantities wherever possible, as they're tangible and persuasive.
+Ronald Kaufman, a seminar leader, executive coach, and author, says it’s best to spell out your specific accomplishments.
+You should write down all the key skills and traits you have that qualify for the job you want, as he puts it, and then write out specific incidences and examples that prove you have these skills and traits.

-Also, practice out loud telling your stories so that you can communicate them effectively.
+“Use percentages, dollar amounts, and quantities wherever possible, as they're tangible and persuasive,” he stresses.
+“Also, practice out loud telling your stories so that you can communicate them effectively.
 The brain thinks in terms of pictures, therefore paint positive pictures that create positive images in the mind of the interviewer."

 Rick Dacri, president of an HR consulting firm, agrees.
-"Stop focusing on the tasks you've performed in your job and stress what you've accomplished.
-Employers hire and pay for results." - Rick Dacri, president of HR consulting firm Dacri & Associates, LLC and the author of Uncomplicating Management
+"Stop focusing on the tasks you've performed in your job and stress what you've accomplished,” he says.
+“Employers hire and pay for results."

 Laurie DeSalvo, a certified professional resume writer, believes that older workers should take a streamlined approach to highlight their experience.
 "These candidates should show their breadth of experience by placing key accomplishments in a highlights section on the first page of their resume, and by using them as focus points in phone and in-person interviews."